S&P 500, Nasdaq close at record highs ahead of tech earnings wave

 The Nasdaq's record high close confirmed the end of an 11% correction in the index that began after its previous record high close on Feb.
 12.

-Tesla advanced ahead of its report due after the bell, with analysts expecting the company to show a rise in first-quarter revenue following record deliveries.
+Tesla (TSLA.O) advanced ahead of its report due after the bell, with analysts expecting the company to show a rise in first-quarter revenue following record deliveries. read more

-Companies that constitute about 40% of the S&P 500’s market capitalization report from Tuesday through Thursday, including Microsoft Corp, Google parent Alphabet Inc, Apple Inc and Facebook Inc. Shares of the companies also rose.
+Companies that constitute about 40% of the S&P 500's market capitalization report from Tuesday through Thursday, including Microsoft Corp (MSFT.O), Google parent Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Facebook Inc (FB.O).
+Shares of the companies also rose.

-Most of the 11 major S&P 500 sectors climbed, with the energy index among the top performers, while utilities and consumer staples declined.
+Most of the 11 major S&P 500 sectors climbed, with the energy index (.SPNY) among the top performers, while utilities (.SPLRCU) and consumer staples (.SPLRCS) declined.

 Of 124 companies in the S&P 500 that have reported so far, 85.5% have topped analysts' earnings estimates, with Refinitiv IBES data now predicting a 34.3% jump in profit growth.